WVUHPC/2018-Lesson_1/_episodes/01-introduction.md

 keypoints:
 - "Use ssh to connect.
 Use ssh -X to get X11 Forwarding"
 - "On windows you can use PuTTY"
-- "To get X Window on Windows use for example MobaXTerm"
+- "To get X Window on Windows use MobaXTerm"
+- "tmux is a terminal multiplexer that can boost your interaction with HPC cluster"
 ---

 The most common way of accessing a HPC computer cluster is via a remote shell.